denizturkmen/K8S-Full-Content-Notes/Storage_Solution/GlusterFS - Heketi/4- Kubernetes  Installation/Readme.md

-# KKubernetes Instalation with Kubeadm
+# Kubernetes Instalation with Kubeadm

 OS upgrade and reboot machine
 ``` bash